 - 1. This is a public issue of secured, redeemable, non-convertible debentures by our Company aggregating upto ₹2,500 million with an option to retain over-subscription upto ₹2,500 million for issuance of additional NCDs, aggregating to a total of ₹5,000 million; - 2.
-For details on the interest of our Company's Directors, please refer to the sections titled "Our Management" and "Capital Structure" beginning on pages 123 and 52 respectively of this Draft Prospectus; - 3.
-Our Company has entered into certain related party transactions, within the meaning of AS 18 as notified by the Companies (Accounting Standards) Rules, 2006, as disclosed in the chapter titled "Financial Statements" beginning on page 150 of this Draft Prospectus; - 4.
+For details on the interest of our Company's Directors, please refer to the sections titled "Our Management" and "Capital Structure" beginning on pages 126 and 55 respectively of this Prospectus; - 3.
+Our Company has entered into certain related party transactions, within the meaning of AS 18 as notified by the Companies (Accounting Standards) Rules, 2006, as disclosed in the chapter titled "Financial Statements" beginning on page 153 of this Prospectus; - 4.
 Any clarification or information relating to the Issue shall be made available by the Lead Managers, and our Company to the investors at large and no selective or additional information would be available for a section of investors in any manner whatsoever; - 5.
 Investors may contact the Registrar to the Issue, Company Secretary & Compliance Officer, Lead Managers for any complaints pertaining to the Issue.
-In case of any specific queries on Allotment/Refund, Investor may contact Registrar to the Issue / Company Secretary & Compliance Officer; - 6.
-In the event of oversubscription to the Issue, allocation of NCDs will be as per the "Basis of Allotment" set out in the chapter "Terms of the Issue" on page 249 of this Draft Prospectus; - 7.
+In case of any specific queries on Allotment/Refund, Investor may contact Registrar to the Issue / Company Secretary & Compliance Officer;

+- 6. In the event of oversubscription to the Issue, allocation of NCDs will be as per the "Basis of Allotment" set out in the chapter "Terms of the Issue" on page 256 of this Prospectus; - 7.
 Our Equity Shares are currently unlisted; - 8.
-Most of our earlier non-convertible debentures issued by our Company on private placement basis are listed on BSE and NSE; - 9.
-For further information on such contingent liabilities, see "Financial Information" on page 150 of this Draft Prospectus; and - 10.
-For further information relating to certain significant legal proceedings that we are involved in, see "Outstanding Litigation and Statutory Defaults" beginning on page 176 of this Draft Prospectus.
+All earlier non-convertible debentures issued by our Company on private placement basis are listed on BSE; - 9.
+For further information on such contingent liabilities, see "Financial Information" on page 153 of this Prospectus; and - 10.
+For further information relating to certain significant legal proceedings that we are involved in, see "Outstanding Litigation and Statutory Defaults" beginning on page 179 of this Prospectus.